Azure/AzureStack-Tools/README.md

 ## [Azure Resource Manager policy for Azure Stack](Policy)

 Constrains Azure subscription to the capabilities available in the Azure Stack.
+- Apply Azure Stack policy to Azure subscriptions and resource groups

 ## [Deployment of Azure Stack](Deployment)

 Helps perpare for Azure Stack deployment.
+-	Prepare to Deploy (boot from VHD)
+-	Prepare to Redeploy (boot back to original/base OS)

 ## [Connecting to Azure Stack](Connect)

 Connect to an Azure Stack instance from your personal computer/laptop.
+- Connect via VPN to an Azure Stack installation
+- Configure Azure Stack PowerShell environment
+- Prepare new subscriptions for use in PowerShell and CLI

 ## [Azure Stack Service Administration](ServiceAdmin)

 Manage plans and subscriptions in Azure Stack.
+- Add default (unlimited) plans and quotas so that tenants can create new subscriptions

 ## [Azure Stack Compute Administration](ComputeAdmin)

 Manage compute (VM) service in Azure Stack.
+- Add VM Image to the Azure Stack Marketplace

 ---
 _This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments._